-No matter what the manufacturers say, you are still exposed to dust and allergen.
+No matter what the manufacturers say, there will still be exposed to dust and allergen.

-I thought this day will never occur in all the years I’ve been running this site.
-But finally here it is a bagged cordless vacuum.
+I thought this day would never occur in all the years I’ve been running this site.
+But finally, here it is a bagged cordless vacuum.

-Oreck simply calls this a cordless vacuum with POD technology.
+Oreck calls this a cordless vacuum with POD technology.

-They say that these pods are self-sealing and can hold 3 times more dirt than other brands.
+They say that these pods are self-sealing and can hold three times more dirt than other brands.

 The real question is, is this worth the price tag?
 We’ll answer all those questions and more in this review.

-- First cordless vacuum in the market with a self-sealing filtration system that traps 99% of particles as small as 0.5 microns (first cordless bagged vacuum)
+- The first cordless vacuum in the market with a self-sealing filtration system that traps 99% of particles as small as 0.5 microns (first cordless bagged vacuum)